Catholic Schoolhouse Tour 3: Week 2

-- We use the number 4 in building lots of furniture- just think of all your chairs, couches, tables etc. If you have plenty in your own home skip count the legs of furniture.
+- Skip counting by 4’s and 5’s!
+We use the number 4 in building lots of furniture- just think of all your chairs, couches, tables etc. If you have plenty in your own home skip count the legs of furniture.
 If you want, take a field trip to a furniture store and skip count the legs of chairs there!
 Head over to office furniture to skip count the wheels on office chairs- they come in 5’s often.

 - Cars also have 4 wheels, you could set your kids outside to watch traffic driving down the street and skip count the wheels.
 If you have a lot of traffic, assign each student a color to watch for, and only skip count those car’s wheels.
 (For example Bob only skip counts the wheels on green cars, Susan only skip counts cars on red cars etc.) Who can get to 48 wheels first?

 - Skip count by 5’s your fingers and toes of everyone in the house!
 Or if you meet in a program, skip count everyone’s fingers in a row.